nwisbeta/github.io/pages/app_design/branding.md

 title: Branding
 keywords: logo, icons, icon, colour, palette, primary, secondary, blue, green, aqua, rose, purple, orange, yellow, red, NWIS, nwis
 sidebar: appdesign_sidebar
-toc: false
+toc: true
 permalink: branding.html
 folder: app_design
 ---

-## Launch Screen App Icon
+## App Icon Requirements
+The icon you provide to launch the app requires a simple design, 'flattened', with no transparency.
+Keep icon borders square (iOS Human Interface Guidelines) though the icon may display with rounded corners, as in the example.
+Use:

-Launch screen app icons must be simple and use a single object or logo on a solid colour background Launch screen app icons with a white background must have a coloured icon with a solid colour border
+* a single object or logo on a solid colour background
+* for an icon with a white background, use a coloured object with a solid colour border
+* NWIS colours

+Deliver the finished icon at 1024px x 1024px resolution.
+Include:

+* a vector format copy as an SVG file (Material.io)
+* a graphics format copy as a PNG file (iOS Human Interface Guidelines)

 <img src="/images/examples/design-standards-icon-examples.png">

-Launch screen icon image borders must be created with no rounded corners (iOS Human Interface Guidelines) though the viewable image border may have rounded corners, as above
-Launch screen icons must be flattened with no transparency (iOS Human Interface Guidelines) Launch screen app icons must be created in 1024px x 1024px resolution Launch screen app icons must include a vector format copy as an SVG file (Material.io) Launch screen app icons must include a graphics format copy as a PNG file (iOS Human Interface Guidelines) Launch screen app icons must use NWIS colours (See Branding > Colour)
-## Logos

-NWIS logo must be used as the home button icon to ensure branding is on every page Example home icon using NWIS logo
+Use the NWIS logo as the home button icon.
+Do not use the same logo more than once on each page

+### Example home icon
 <img src="/images/examples/design-standards-home-example.png" alt="Examples of white icon on a solid colour background, and coloured icon on a white background, with a colour border" style="max-width: 120px">

-Do not use the same logo more than once on each page

 ## Colour
-The colours below, based on NWIS brand standards, must be used for all app UI elements unless an exception is generated:
+Design all app UI elements using NWIS brand standards, unless you generate an agreed exception.

-## Primary colour palette
+## Primary Palette

-### Main colours
+### Main Colours

 <div class="swatch-wrapper">
 	<div class="row text-center">